Boil Water Notice FAQ's

 How long will the boil water notice last?

-Texas Water Company will notify customers as soon as the notice is lifted.
+Texas Water Company will notify impacted customers through our alert system once the notice is lifted.
 The duration of the boil water notice will depend on the circumstances that caused the boil water notice and the corrections that can be made.
-Laboratory results must confirm it is safe to return to normal use before a boil water notice is rescinded.
-Typically, boil water notices will last for 24 to 48 hours but can last longer depending on the condition of the distribution system.
+Laboratory results must confirm it is safe to return to regular use before a boil water notice is rescinded.
+Typically, boil water notices will last for 24 to 48 hours, but can last longer depending on the condition of the distribution system.

 What should I do once the notice is lifted?